blahness/nes_test/README.md

 ### For a pre-built package

 For Windows there are stand-alone binary builds available at the [GitHub release page](https://github.com/blahness/nes_test/releases).
-Note: they were compiled with DMD so they're not very optimized.
+Note: the 32-bit (x86) version was compiled with DMD so it's not very optimized.

 ### Fetching with Dub